 We’ve split our materials into five broad tracks, each addressing a different need.

-- First up, we’ve got a couple of legitimate gigs that offer fast cash.
-While these are not necessarily very high paying opportunities, they can help plug a financial gap.
+- First up, we found some legitimate gigs that offer fast cash.
+While these are not the highest paying opportunities, they can help plug a financial gap.
 We found reasonable opportunities in freelance writing, junk removal, and freelance sales.
 There are ways to level up in these gigs with a little effort.

 - Most of our readers have professional skills which can be used for consulting; we assembled some resources on how to find clients including hunting on sites like LinkedIn, Upwork, and Fiver.
 This is a direct path to work for finance & IT people.